 - Great place to grow old: It is a great place to grow old as Sweden ranks third overall in the Global AgeWatch Index 2015, which measures the quality of life for older people.
 Sweden also ranks high on the income security domain with 100% pension income coverage and an old age poverty rate that is 3% below the regional average

-Sweden invests in green living, has favourable economic growth, is a safe country, has a transparent media landscape, and last, but by no means least – it’s a beautiful country.
+Sweden invests in green working and living, has favourable economic growth, is a safe country, has a transparent media landscape, and last, but by no means least – it’s a beautiful country.

 HOW IT WORKS